pierrelabroche/cs131-project/README.md

 **Hnin Yupar Mon & Pierre Labroche**

-Classical (non-deep-learning) computer vision methods for segmenting blood vessels in retinal fundus images, evaluated on the DRIVE and STARE datasets.
+Classical computer vision methods for segmenting blood vessels in retinal fundus images, evaluated on the DRIVE and STARE datasets.

 ## Setup